zenonux/debounce-async-button/README.md

 # DebounceAsyncButton

-Vue3 componnet for debounce async function.
+Vue3 component for debounce async function.
 ## How it works
 Multi-click button will only invoke async function once,unless the promise is not pending.
 ## Install